nanoleaf/aurora-sdk-mac/README.md

 `./SoundModuleSimulator -p <absolute path to .so file> -i <ip address>`

+If you generated a color palette (please see Plugin-builder-tool), enter:

+`./SoundModuleSimulator -p <absolute path to .so file> -i <ip address> -cp <absolute path to palette file>`

 The *.so* file is the compiled plugin that you wish to run on the Aurora.

 The IP address that you enter is the ip address of the Aurora on the local network.
 The ip address can be found by using [Bonjour Browser](http://www.tildesoft.com) on macOS and [SSDP Scanner](https://www.microsoft.com/en-us/store/p/ssdp-scanner/9wzdncrcs2n7 ) on Windows.

 When using the simulator for the first time, the simulator will attempt to acquire an authentication token from the Aurora and ask the user to hold down the power button on the Aurora for 5-7 seconds.
 This step is not required during subsequent executions of the simulator.
 Note: the Simulator will only maintain authentication with one Aurora at a time.

+## Plugin-builder-tool
+The plugin builder tool was added to ease the process of using the sdk.
+Inside the plugin-builder-tool directory run the tool by entering:

+`python main.py`

+A GUI will show up that will prompt you for the IP Address, color palette and the path to the plugin.
+The color palette will be generated under AuroraPluginTemplate.
+Please provide path up to:

+`<Path>/AuroraPluginTemplate/`

+Windows:

+The generate button will create a color palette in the directory specified.

+Linux and Mac:

+The buttons will build the plugin, run music\_processor and SoundModuleSimulator with the flags.
+Note: the output of music\_processor and SoundModuleSimulator will be streamed to the terminal that you ran the plugin builder tool.
+Also, when pairing, please see the output of the terminal for instructions.